firecmsco/firecms/website/docs/new_in_v2.md

 - You can now define a specific logo for dark mode.
 - If you are using `FireCMS` instead of `FirebaseAppCMS`:
   - You need to add an additional `SnackbarProvider` in your tree.
-  It was provided by `FireCMS` before but we treat it as a separate component now for better customization.
+  It was provided by `FireCMS` before, but we treat it as a separate component now for better customization.
+- In the collection view, text inputs now save the values onBlur instead of onChange, or after pressing enter.
+This is to avoid saving the value on every keystroke, which can be annoying for the user.

 ### Collections and schemas